chucknewmanjr/Schema_Changes/README.md

 # Uninstall
 Here's what to drop:
 - Database level triggers - If you're only uninstalling validation, don't drop these triggers.
 For each database in SSMS, navigate to Programmability > Database Triggers.
 The trigger is named "t_SchemaChange".
 - SchemaValidation schema - All of the validation is in this schema.
-For each database, drop the procs (6), table (1) and scalar function (1).
+For each database, drop the procs (6), table (1) and a scalar function (1).
+Then drop the schema.

-- n any schema.
-There's only one database level trigger.

-The Schema_Changes.sql script is for tracking schema or DDL changes. for searching, repeating and validating.
-DDL shanges are also called schema changes.
-They're different from table selects, inserts, updates and deletes.
-They typically include CREATE, ALTER or DROP.
+- SchemaChanges schema - Careful dropping the tables (3) in this schema.
+It could cause a significant loss of data.
+Beyond that, drop procs (2) and a view (1).
+Then you can drop the schema.

 ## Installation
 Executing the **schema-change-database.sql** script on a database sets up that database for storing schema changes.
 It does that by creating the SchemaChange schema and then creating tables, procs and a view in that schema.